niente010/MDEF_website/docs/term1/AtlasOfWeakSignals.md

 <div style="clear:both;"></div>

+!!! tip ""
+    ## **Introduction**
+    The "Atlas of Weak Signals" seminar, along with the relative ==cards== we received, is designed to prompt reflection on the resources, interests, and tools we've encountered in our past experiences and here in Barcelona.
+The aim is to address these reflections into tangible Design Interventions.

+!!! note ""

 ## **Weak Signals and Design Space**

 Weak signals are an early indicator of change, a small inflection that has the potential to evolve into something more influential.